Roasted Pumpkin Seeds

-Roasting pumpkin seeds is super easy and they come together in about 30 minutes start-to-finish.
+If you’ve ever wondered how to roast pumpkin seeds, you’re in for a treat.
+This roasted pumpkin seeds recipe is super easy to make and they come together in about 30 minutes start-to-finish.

 - Mix spices.
 Combine the spices in a small bowl and set aside.

-- Coat seeds with oil.
-Place the pumpkin seeds and canola oil in a bowl and toss well, making sure the pumpkin seeds are well coated.
+- Toss seeds with oil.
+Place the pumpkin seeds and oil in a bowl and toss well, making sure the pumpkin seeds are well coated.